nvim-lualine/lualine.nvim/README.md

 #### Component specific options

 These are options that are available on specific components.
-For example you have option on `diagnostics` component to specify what your diagnostic sources will be.
+For example, you have option on `diagnostics` component to specify what your diagnostic sources will be.

 #### buffers component options